 When a client understands the value of the service, they start to realize how much they actually want it.

-Some florists may not be able to “get more money” from a client’s budget, however by expressing their willingness to do what they can to “make it work”, the client feels the value and proceeds with the knowledge that while her dream doesn’t fit their budget, they’re getting the most “bang for their buck”.
+Some florists may not be able to “get more money” from a client’s budget, however by expressing their willingness to do what they can to “make it work”, the client feels the value of service and expertise and proceeds with the knowledge that while her dream doesn’t fit their budget, they’re still getting the most “bang for their buck”.

-There’s no right answer here for the record.
+There’s no right answer here…just for the record.

 You also don’t HAVE TO say “nope, this budget won’t work” if you want to make it work (as long as you can still turn a profit).